reupen/blog.yuo.be/src/posts/2016/the-queue-to-nowhere/post.md

-[Microsoft Sysinternals LiveKD utility](https://technet.microsoft.com/en-gb/sysinternals/livekd.aspx) came handy: it can both start the kernel debugger and create a kernel dump on the local system.[^1] That was useful, because it was easier than debugging a second system, and it something someone could potentially do on their own system.
+[Microsoft Sysinternals LiveKD utility](https://technet.microsoft.com/en-gb/sysinternals/livekd.aspx) came handy: it can both start the kernel debugger and create a kernel dump on the local system.[^1] That was useful, because it was easier than debugging a second system, and is something someone could potentially do on their own system.
 LiveKD requires the
 [Debugging Tools for Windows](<https://msdn.microsoft.com/en-gb/library/windows/hardware/ff551063(v=vs.85).aspx>);
 the version of the debugging tools in the